olamilekan5162/EasiPharma/Readme.md

 ### **Stock Ordering**
 - Generate and track stock orders
 - Automatically update inventory when stock is delivered

+### **Distribution of Stocks**
+- Stocks can be distributed from the staff's Dashboard
+- Distributed stocks are marked as completed when the stock is delivered

 ### 🧠 **AI-Driven Restocking Recommendations and Warning**
 - Uses Gemini AI API to analyze stock levels